-Nashville school shooting: How the attack unfolded
+Bodycam footage shows how Nashville school shooting unfolded

 - Published

-America's latest mass shooting was put to a stop by police officers less than four minutes after arriving at Nashville's Covenant School, about 11 minutes after the first 911 call was received.
+America's latest mass shooting was put to a stop by police officers minutes after they arrived at Nashville's Covenant School.

-CCTV footage from inside the school depicts what happens next: glass doors shatter amid a flurry of gunshots, allowing the heavily armed suspect to enter.
+CCTV footage from inside the school depicts what happens next: glass doors shatter in a flurry of gunshots, allowing the heavily armed suspect to enter.
 At least one victim - 61-year-old custodian Michael Hill - was shot in this initial salvo.

 For the next eight minutes or so, Hale, clad in combat pants and a red cap, is seen prowling the halls.
-Occasionally, the suspect is seen pointing a rifle down hallways - although it is unclear at what, or whom.
+Occasionally, the suspect is seen pointing a rifle down hallways, although it is unclear at what, or whom.

-The shooting would end by 10:24 AM with police officers fatally shooting Hale.
+The shooting would end with police officers fatally shooting Hale.

 Here's what we know about how the tragedy unfolded.